tylerlurie/PS-Installers/README.md

 # PS-Installers
 This repository contains a collection of PowerShell scripts to download and automatically install the latest 64-bit version of a given application.
-These scripts also delete the installers they download after installations are finished.
+These scripts also delete the installers they download, and occasionally other files they use, after installations are finished.

 ## Installations
 For the most part, these scripts will download the MSI installers for applications whenever available.
 EXEs are downloaded for applications that do not support MSIs.